Home » Recipes » Guinness Gravy

 Kitchen Skill: Making a Roux

-The foundation of a delicious gravy in my “gluten welcome, butter encouraged, wheat allergy free, omnivore kitchen” is a butter and all purpose flour based roux.
-This roux is the thickening agent for our gravy, but is also the foundation for Veloute, Espagnole, and Bechamel, three of the five French Mother sauces.
+The foundation of a delicious gravy in my “gluten welcome, butter encouraged, wheat allergy free, omnivore kitchen” is a butter and all-purpose flour-based roux.
+This roux is the thickening agent for our gravy but is also the foundation for Veloute, Espagnole, and Bechamel, three of the five French Mother sauces.

 To make a roux add together equal parts fat and flour.
 My standard ratio for weeknight gravy is 2 tablespoons of butter to 2 tablespoons of flour to 1 cup (8 ounces) of liquid.
-This ration makes a thick gravy that doesn’t need to be reduced.
+This ratio makes a thick gravy that doesn’t need to be reduced.

 How to fix an imperfect gravy